 All-purpose flour is better suited for recipes where you want a tender and flaky dough, like these crescent rolls.

 Let me tell you, these honey yeast rolls with maple butter make me swoon!
 They’re impossibly soft and incredibly delicious.

 And there’s enough maple butter leftover to either brush them again before serving or to just slather on the sliced rolls at the table.
 Your choice!

 The maple butter isn’t a requirement for greatness but why the heck wouldn’t you slather them not once, but twice with it?

-Because the maple butter adds some extra sweetness, I’d recommend serving these homemade yeast rolls with distinctively savory food.
+Because the maple butter adds some extra sweetness, I’d recommend serving these yeast rolls with distinctively savory food.

 Might I suggest roast turkey roulade with sausage, fig, and cranberry stuffing?
 Or perhaps caramelized onion and thyme risotto?
 Or maybe even Ina’s turkey meatloaf or flat roast chicken with tiny potatoes?

 You get the point.
 Now, just go ahead and make these honey yeast rolls with maple butter.
 You won’t be sorry!

 - 2 ¼ tsp instant yeast